ppy/osu-wiki/news/2026/2026-04-11-osutaiko-world-cup-2026-quarterfinals-recap.md

     </video>
 </div>

-With ::{ flag=FR }:: [YaniFR](https://osu.ppy.sh/users/11260982)'s infamous full single-tap play style allowing him to be comfortable on the otherwise insane patterns of the ending, he secured one of the craziest-looking FCs of the tournament, and made the difference in a huge win.
+With ::{ flag=FR }:: ::YaniFR::{ user-id=11260982 }'s infamous full single-tap play style allowing him to be comfortable on the otherwise insane patterns of the ending, he secured one of the craziest-looking FCs of the tournament, and made the difference in a huge win.

 Malaysia seemed to get some stability back with a double FC on [uynet - Lunar Eclipse](https://osu.ppy.sh/beatmapsets/2530668#taiko/5593610) (HR2), before France secured three match points with a close call on [CHON - Splash](https://osu.ppy.sh/beatmapsets/2530697#taiko/5593663) (NM2) that came down to a **score difference of 3,234** due to some misses on the final pattern!